-- Masturbation starts young.
+- Self-pleasuring starts young.
 Many infants and toddlers rub their genitals because it feels good to them.
 Children are curious about all their body parts; penises and vulvas are no different.
 These behaviors are referred to as genital stimulation or genital play, and children may find them to be self-soothing.
 Children masturbate intentionally in their early teen years.
 One Swedish study reports that boys begin around age 12.4, while age thirteen was average for girls.

-- It is a normal developmental behavior for many children.
+- It is normal developmental behavior for many children.
 It is normal if someone does it, and it is normal if someone doesn’t do it.
 Read more about typical healthy childhood sexual development.
 Read more about masturbation month.

 Facts about Masturbation Among Teens

-- Masturbation increases as children get older.
+- Self-pleasuring increases as children get older.
 In a representative study of American teens, 63% of 14-year-old boys reported masturbating at least once, but that increased to 80% among the 17-year-old boys.
 For girls, 43% of the younger teens reported masturbating at least once, while 58% of the older teens did so.

 - Teen boys are more likely to have masturbated than girls.
 Almost three-quarters of boys and fewer than half of girls ages 14-17 reported masturbating.

 - Teen boys masturbate more often than girls do.
 Half of boys and fewer than one-quarter of girls, said they masturbated at least twice a week.

 “It is important to let adolescents know about masturbation because they may receive either no information or mixed messages on masturbation, yet it is a major way adolescents express sexuality,” Dr. Cynthia Robbins, lead author from the pediatrics department at Indiana University